-The admissions book records brief information about the reasons for admission.
 The data indicate that stroke was more common as the reason for admission in 1993/4, dementia with or without other medical problems was more common 1995-7, and patients recovering from fractures etc more common from 1998.
 Social admissions/respite care was also a more common reason from 1998.